The Renewables Infrastructure Group

 The Renewables Infrastructure Group is a large British investment trust dedicated to investments in assets generating electricity from renewable sources.
 The company is listed on the London Stock Exchange and a constituent of the FTSE 250 Index.
-The chairman is Richard Morse.
+The company is managed by InfraRed Capital Partners and the chairman is Richard Morse.

 History

 The company was established in 2013.
 In November 2025, it was announced that the assets of The Renewables Infrastructure Group would be transferred to HICL Infrastructure Company and that The Renewables Infrastructure Group would subsequently be wound up.
+After a shareholder revolt, the proposed transaction was abandoned in December 2025.

 Operations

-As of 31 December 2021, the Renewables Infrastructure Group operates a portfolio of 83 projects with a generating capacity of 2,200MW.